Thank you for visiting OrganicFarmNZ.

 OrganicFarmNZ supports local organic food production.
 It is food grown by locals for locals.

-One way you can do this is by purchasing Organic NZ magazine, you can subscribe online – www.organicnz.org – This magazine is published by the Soil & Health Association of New Zealand, established 1941.
+One way you can do this is by purchasing Organic NZ magazine, you can subscribe online – www.organicnz.org.nz – This magazine is published by the Soil & Health Association of New Zealand, one of the world’s oldest organisations dedicated to organic production.

 We also encourage you to shop at Farmers’ Markets; they are an example of the increasing bio-regionalism taking hold around the world as consumers seek to connect with producers of fresh food and a means of reducing our impact on the environment.